 In this paper, we have developed an agent-based model of user behavior in social media.
-This model facilitates dynamic analyses of complex communication processes which are difficult to assess by means of conventional approaches.
-In such a context, agent-based social simulations allow for experimentally exploring emergent behaviors [6].
+This model facilitates dynamic analyses of complex communication processes, which are difficult to assess by means of conventional approaches.
+In such a context, agent-based social simulations allow for experimentally exploring emergent behaviors [4].

 Our model focuses primarily on the decision-making of social actors communicating about a specific topic.
 This is in contrast to existing work on information diffusion, which analyzes the impacts of social network structures on the spread of messages.
 Instead, we have modeled motivational causes for user behaviors by utilizing complex agents based on sociological theory.
 To that end, we have presented a general concept for representing and combining four different actor types in agent-based social simulations.

 In addition, we have applied this concept to model and analyze Twitter communication about a German television program.
 Our evaluation shows that particular combinations of different motivations either within individual agents or across an entire population drastically impact communication dynamics.
 Therefore, we conclude that it is crucial to consider these motivations carefully in order to realistically model and explain user behavior in social media.
+Furthermore, the impact different actor types have on the communication behavior were shown by means of a sensitivity analysis.
+The observed dynamics correspond to the sociological descriptions of the respective actor types.

-While our model provides a promising first step to agentbased simulations of social media usage, there are several extensions we consider for future work.
+While our model provides a promising first step to agent-

+based simulations of social media usage, we consider both extensions and applications of the model for future work.
 Firstly, we are working on calibrating the model to accurately imitate the user interactions observed in our real world example.
 This will provide insight into the achievable realism when combining the four basic actor types into complex agents and populations.
-As a first result, we have already demonstrated that our model is indeed capable of reproducing the communication activities of real world users [39].
+As a first result, we have already demonstrated that our model is indeed capable of reproducing the communication activities of real world users [38].

-Secondly, it would be interesting to integrate the agent decision method with existing information diffusion approaches [29].
+Secondly, it would be interesting to integrate the agent decision method with existing information diffusion approaches [28].
 This will complement those methods with motivational aspects of why information is spread within a social network.
-In that context, the population composition will provide an additional variable which impacts communication dynamics.
-The various actor types can then produce behavioral heterogeneity on a more detailed and explanatory deeper level than the addition of abstract random noise to an equational modeling approach [35].
+In that context, the population composition will provide an additional variable, which impacts communication dynamics.
+The various actor types can then produce behavioral heterogeneity on a more detailed and explanatory deeper level than the addition of abstract random noise to an equational modeling approach [34].